omkarbare/Geo-location-visualization-using-python/README.txt

-#Using Google Places API with Database and Visualizing Data on Google Map
+Used Google Places API with Database and Visualizing Data on Google Map

 This project utilizes the Google Places API to refine user-entered geographic locations of universities and then displays the data on a Google Map.